CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-3/Self-Paced Materials/1_Digital Service Tech Bootcamp.md

 Contracting officers can help by shaping procurements to support these practices.
 Instead of static, one-time requirements, solicitations should encourage **iterative research and design.** This might mean asking vendors to include user researchers and designers on their teams or to plan for multiple testing and feedback cycles as part of their delivery.

 **Modular development** and **API-driven architecture** are other key strategies for building flexible, user-friendly systems.
 Modular development breaks large systems into smaller, usable parts that can be delivered and improved over time, rather than waiting years for a final product.
 Meanwhile, **APIs** (Application Programming Interfaces) allow different systems to talk to each other.
 This makes integrating commercial tools, in-house software, and legacy systems easier, while avoiding vendor lock-in.
-These strategies align with modern cloud and DevSecOps practices, and support faster, more secure delivery.
+These strategies align with modern cloud and DevSecOps practices and support faster, more secure delivery.

 Strong **performance and usability standards** are also essential.
 Systems should respond quickly, handle expected workloads, and navigate easily.
 Agencies may track things like the number of transactions a system handles each day or how long it takes for a page to load (e.g., 95% of responses under 500 milliseconds).